Skip to content

 Digital wallets

-To send (and receive) payments, you must have an account with a compatible digital wallet.
+To send (and receive) payments, you must have an account with a compatible digital wallet, discussed more in the next section.
 Not all digital wallets support sending payments with Web Monetization.

 A digital wallet is the entity that supplies you with the financial account you’ll use to make payments.
-Funding your account typically requires you to link a card or bank to your wallet.
+Funding your account typically requires you to link a card or bank account to your wallet or make a deposit into your wallet account.

 Since wallet providers are a type of financial entity, they are regulated within the countries they operate.
 One type of regulation, known as KYC (Know Your Customer), requires such entities to collect personal information and verify your identity before allowing you to open an account.